connect with Shannon

 email Shannon

 New Enhanced Relationship Check-Up now available with streamlined 30% less questions, an easy way to reassess progress if we'd like, and plenty of information about strengths and what to repair.
-Available for $39 (to Gottman) for clients of Approved Member therapist Shannon Batts.
+Available for $39 (to Gottman Institute) for clients of Approved Member therapist Shannon Batts.

-DONATE by clicking here to go to the checkout Square site where you can enter your donation of any amount and support resource redirection of free services to
+DONATE to "Relationship Gardening by Shannon Batts" by clicking here to go to the checkout Square site where you can enter your donation of any amount and support resource redirection of free services to

 marginalized clients.